Proud recipients of University of San Diego’s Kaleidoscope Award for Exceptional Governance.

 Carolina Barraza has been involved with Ocean Discovery Institute since 2004 and is a program graduate.
 She has been a City Heights’ resident for the majority of her life.
 Barraza worked full time for Ocean Discovery for 3 years as the Events and Communications Coordinator.
 She was responsible for coordinating all organization-wide events.
 Barraza was also responsible for communications, marketing materials, and public relations such as television, radio, and print.
 She joined the team full-time in 2011 and during her time, successfully executed several events to engage community members and supporters, including a black tie annual fundraising gala that raises one-third of the organization’s annual budget.
 She had six years of experience prior, working part-time coordinating Ocean Discovery after-school and summer programs.

 Barraza is fluent in English and Spanish.
 She holds a B.A. in International Relations and Latin American Studies from CSU Chico.
-She is currently a Marketing Consultant for a several small business in downtown San Diego.
-Barraza is currently pursuing a Master’s Degree in International Relations.
+She is currently a Marketing Consultant in downtown San Diego.
+Barraza is currently pursuing a Master of Science in Homeland Security.

 After 32 years with telecommunications company Cox Communications, David Bialis retired in December, 2016.
 He served in multiple capacities with Cox including most recently Sr. VP/General Manager for California operations serving 800,000 customers; Sr. VP Operations-Western Division leading operations in five states in the corporate office in Atlanta, Ga; CFO for the newspaper Atlanta Journal & Constitution and Sr. VP and GM for Cox’s operations in Oklahoma.
 Prior to Cox his experience includes financial positions with Oak Industries and American Cinema which were both based in San Diego.
 After receiving his B.S. degree in Accounting and Finance from USC, he worked in the audit group for three years for Price Waterhouse & Co. in Los Angeles.
 David currently serves on the boards of Ronald McDonald House, Voices for Children(served as board chair 2014-2016), the La Jolla Playhouse and the Midway Foundation.
 David has a daughter who resides in San Diego and another in San Francisco.